giampaolo/psutil/docs/index.rst

 .. function:: getloadavg()

-    Returns the average load on the system over the last 1 minute, 5 minutes and 15 minutes respectively as a tuple.
+    Returns the average load on the system over the last 1, 5 and 15 minutes respectively as a tuple.
 The load represents how many processes are waiting to be run by the operating system.

-    On \*NIX systems this passes through the value of `os.getloadavg`_ and on Windows psutils emulates the behavior by calculating the load internally.
+    On UNIX systems this relies on `os.getloadavg`_.
+On Windows, this is emulated by using a Windows API call that spawns a thread which updates the average every 5 seconds mimicking the UNIX behavior.
+Thus, the first time this is called and up until 5 seconds it returns a meaningless ``(0.0, 0.0, 0.0)`` tuple.

     Example: